KKXT: Programs

 Local Dallas-Fort Worth area musician Paul Slavens hosts the award-winning Paul Slavens Show that airs Sunday nights on KXT.
 The show features a diverse and eclectic playlist created from audience suggestions.

-KXT's weekly New Music Monday series introduces listeners to music on the air and online at KXT's blog.
+KXT's weekly New Music Monday series (now known as What's New) introduces listeners to music on the air and online at KXT's blog.

 Concerts

 KXT hosts several signature concert series including Summer Cut, KXT Sun Sets, the annual KXT anniversary concert (KXT Turns __) and the annual KXT Holiday Concert.
 Summer Cut is a summer music festival hosted by KXT since 2012 featuring regional and national acts.

 KXT Sun Sets is a summer concert series featuring local and national bands in an intimate setting.
 KXT Sun Sets had its inaugural season in 2016.
 Performing artists at KXT Sun Sets have included Charley Crockett, Gaston Light, Fantastic Negrito and The Wind + The Wave.
 The 2017 KXT Sun Sets lineup includes Matisyahu, Beth Ditto, Alejandro Escovedo, Muddy Magnolias, Lolo, Nikki Lane and The Wild Reeds.

 KXT Turns __ is an annual anniversary concert celebrating the station's anniversary of broadcasting on the air.
 KXT also hosts the annual KXT Holiday Concert series.
 The station also presents many other concerts in the Dallas-Fort Worth area throughout the year.
 These concerts are branded as "KXT 91.7 Presents."

 KXT's concert calendar offers a list of upcoming shows and events in North Texas of interest to KXT listeners.